entertaining the italian way cooking class recipes

 It is now time to assemble your parmigiana into the ovenproof dish:

-First is a thin layer of tomato sauce (this stops the aubergine sticking to the dish)
+Start with a thin layer of tomato sauce (this stops the aubergine sticking to the dish).
+You want enough to cover the dish but you still want to be able to see through it.

-Next is the aubergine layer (ensuring pieces are touching but not overlapping)
+Top this with a single layer of aubergine (ensuring pieces are touching but not overlapping)

 And lastly a few leaves of basil and a sprinkle of salt.